afarcome/LMrectangular/mainCode/README.md

 gives the optimal acceptance probability.
 Set a different value at your own risk.

-cmax: number of candidate EM iterations.
-Defaults to 1, as stated in the paper.
-Modify at your own risk (our experience suggests that cmax>1 leads to a slower algorithm with lower likelihood of finding the global optimum)
+cmax: number of candidate EM iterations-1.
+Defaults to 1, that is, no candidate EM iterations: only the current initial candidate solution is considered.
+If cmax>1, the current initial candidate solution is improved through cmax-1 candidate EM iterations.

 The function returns a list with elements as that of rlm.fixed, plus